matwilso/matwilso.github.io/_posts/gpt-sim.md

 ever encounter in a lifetime, with more memory, higher accuracy representations.

-If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like thousands of world experts in the room with you.
+If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like having thousands of world experts in the room with you.
 It would know survival skills, workout routines, yoga, guitar cords.
 It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
-Would be like having an Ian Banks Culture or Star Wars droid with you.
+Would be like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

-*Cut to, a large group of people standing having drinks on a small outdoor deck.*
+*Cut to, a scene with a large group of people standing, having drinks on a small outdoor deck.*

 *"Get inside!", a droid comes running across the street, "Get off the deck!".
-They look over, confused, as the supports start creaking.
+The partygoers look over, confused, as the supports start creaking.
 The deck drops down, comes to a halt a few feet lower.
-Most of them react soon enough to step inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*
+Most of them react quickly enough to step inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*

-Haha maybe not the most realistic scenario, but there are thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).
+Haha maybe not a super realistic scenario, but there are, in fact, thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).
-A model that has integrated so much knowledge could likely notice and predict many things better than an average person.
+A model that has integrated so much knowledge could notice and predict many things better than an average person.

 ...